Zimbabwe Bird: Colonial acquisition and return to Zimbabwe

 Rhodes' acquisition of Posselt's bird prompted him to commission an investigation of the Great Zimbabwe ruins by James Theodore Bent, which took place in 1891 following the British South Africa Company's invasion of Mashonaland.
 Bent recorded that there were eight birds, six large and two small, and that there had probably originally been more as there were several additional stone pedestals of which the tops had been broken off.

-The colonists erroneously attributed Great Zimbabwe to ancient Mediterranean builders, believing native Africans to be incapable of constructing such a complex structure; thus in Rhodes' mind, as a 1932 guidebook put it, it was "a favourite symbol of the link between the order civilisation derived from the North or the East and the savage barbarism of Southern and Central Africa before the advent of the European."
-Bent attributed the birds, wholly erroneously, to the Phoenicians.
+The British attributed Great Zimbabwe to ancient Mediterranean builders, believing Black Africans to be incapable of constructing such a complex structure; thus in Rhodes' mind, as a 1932 guidebook put it, it was "a favorite symbol of the link between the order civilisation derived from the North or the East and the savage barbarism of Southern and Central Africa before the advent of the European."
+Bent attributed the birds to the Phoenicians.

-In 1981, a year after the attainment of independence in Zimbabwe, the South African government returned four of the sculptures to the country in exchange for a world-renowned collection of Hymenoptera (bees, wasps and ants) housed in Harare; the fifth remains at Groote Schuur.
+In 1981, a year after the attainment of majority rule in Zimbabwe, the South African government returned four of the sculptures to the country in exchange for a world-renowned collection of Hymenoptera (bees, wasps and ants) housed in Harare; the fifth remains at Groote Schuur.

+In April 2026 South Africa repatriated the last of Zimbabwe's soapstone birds, along with eight ancestral human remains.
+The handover was done by the Minister of Sport, Arts and Culture, Gayton McKenzie.
+It took place 140 years after the birds were taken from Great Zimbabwe.
+Return of the ancestral remains also had sacred meaning.

 The pedestal kept in Berlin was reunited with the upper part of the statue for an exhibition, Legacies of Stone, in Belgium in 1997.
 On account of pressure following this, the German museum returned this portion of the bird's pedestal to Zimbabwe in 2003.
 The birds were displayed for a while in the Natural History Museum in Bulawayo and the Museum of Human Sciences in Harare, but are now housed in a small museum on the Great Zimbabwe site.

 Cultural depictions

 The Zimbabwe bird has been a symbol of Zimbabwe and its predecessor states since 1924.
-The crest of Southern Rhodesia's coat of arms incorporated the Zimbabwe bird, and over time the bird became a widespread symbol of the colony.
-The paper money and coins of the Federation of Rhodesia and Nyasaland, issued by the Bank of Rhodesia and Nyasaland also displayed the bird, as did the Flag of Rhodesia.
+The crest of Southern Rhodesia's coat of arms incorporated the Zimbabwe bird, and over time the bird became a widespread symbol of the land.
+The paper money and coins of the Federation of Rhodesia and Nyasaland, issued by the Bank of Rhodesia and Nyasaland, also displayed the bird, as did the Flag of Rhodesia.
 The flag and state symbols of modern Zimbabwe continue to feature the Zimbabwe Bird.

 It is now the definitive icon of independent Zimbabwe with Matenga (2001) listing over 100 state, corporate and sporting organisations which incorporate the Bird in their emblems and logos.